turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 })
 ```

 Our second test asserts that the state of the component was properly set after our fetch call fired.
-Because fetch is
-asynchronous, we'll need to write a Promise to wait for the component to actually update.
-Since setting the state is
-also asynchronous, we need to chain the Promise, and update the component before our expectation.
+We'll want to step through the asynchronous behavior of the function to make sure the state gets reset after a successful fetch.
+If we take a look at our code, the `handleAddGrocery` function is not currently returning anything.
+However, if we update our code and `return` the fetch, `handleAddGrocery` is now returning a Promise that we can chain behavior to.

 ```javascript
 // AddGroceryForm.test.js